cylon-model-15/shifty/README.md

 -   **Two-Pass System**: Separates fact extraction from narrative generation for more reliable and consistent output.
 -   **Customizable Style Guides**: Control the final output format by providing a style guide.
 Change the summary structure, add or remove sections, and tailor the output without editing the core prompts.
--   **Configurable**: Set the Ollama model and style guide via environment variables for easy integration into different workflows.
+-   **Configurable**: Set the Ollama model, style guide, and more via environment variables for easy integration into different workflows.
+-   **Shorthand Expansion**: Define custom codes (e.g., `l8`, `j1`) in a JSON file that the LLM will expand into full-text descriptions, making note-taking faster and more powerful.
 -   **Note Linter**: Includes `shifty_linter.py` to automatically check your notes for formatting errors before processing, preventing common issues.
 -   **Caching**: Automatically skips processing if an up-to-date output file already exists.
 Use the `--force` flag to regenerate.
+-   **Configurable Logging**: Control the verbosity of output using the `-v` or `--verbose` flag.
 -   **Standardized Output**: Generates files with a `.shifty` extension to keep outputs organized.

 ## Note Formatting